Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Preliminaries on Vertex Algebras

 An automorphism of the vertex algebra $V$ is $\sigma \in \en{V}$ such that $(\sigma u)_{(n)} = \sigma u_{(n)} \sigma^{-1}$.
 An automorphism of a conformal vertex algebra is one that fixes $\om$. \begin{defn} Let $g$ be an automorphism of the vertex algebra $V$ of finite order $K$, and write $V^\eps$ for its $e^{2\pi i \eps}$-eigenspace (so $\eps$ is defined modulo $\Z$).
 A \emph{\textup{(}weak\textup{)} $g$-twisted $V$-module} is a vector superspace $M$ together with an even map $Y^M : V \otimes M \rightarrow M((z^{1/K}))$, written $u \otimes x \mapsto Y(u, z)x = \sum_{n \in \eps + \Z} u_{n}x z^{-n-\D(u)}$ for $u \in V^\eps$, such that $Y^M(\vac, z) = 1_M$, and (\ref{ConformalBorcherdsIdentity}) holds for all $u \in V^{\eps}$, $v \in V^{\eps'}$ and $x \in M$, and for all $m \in \eps + \Z$, $k \in \eps' + \Z$ and $n \in \Z$. \end{defn} \begin{rem} For $V$ integer graded our definition coincides with that used in {\cite{DLM98}} and in {\cite{Li95}}.
 In {\cite{DLM00}} a different convention is used which exchanges the notions of $g$- and $g^{-1}$-twisted modules.
 The operator $\xi$ to be defined in equation \ref{intertwiner.defn} below is the inverse of $\phi$ used in {\cite[Equation (8.1)]{DLM00}}.
 Note that in the present setting a vertex algebra $V$ is an $e^{-2\pi i L_0}$-twisted $V$-module. \end{rem}

-\begin{defn} A vertex algebra $V$ is said to be \emph{rational} if it has finitely many irreducible positive energy modules, and every positive energy $V$-module decomposes into a direct sum of irreducible positive energy $V$-modules with finite dimensional graded pieces. \end{defn}
+\begin{defn} A vertex algebra $V$ is said to be \emph{rational} if it has finitely many irreducible positive energy modules, and every positive energy $V$-module decomposes into a direct sum of irreducible positive energy $V$-modules. \end{defn}